perrybutler/rapid-platform/README.md

 ![Alt text](http://therapidplatform.com/wp-content/uploads/2012/11/options2.jpg)

 ...and when the text file changes, the forms, fields and database are automatically updated.
+Traditionally, you might find yourself stripping out the field elements, deleting the validation/sanitation logic for those fields, modifying the database/sql procedures that couple these fields to the database, etc.

 More neat stuff here.